Norma (opera): Singers in the title role

 The Dutch coloratura Cristina Deutekom tackled the role in 1970.
 Throughout the decade, four other bel canto specialists debuted their Normas: Radmila Bakočević, Montserrat Caballé, Beverly Sills, and Renata Scotto.
 Also singing Norma during this period were Grace Bumbry and Shirley Verrett, the American divas who began as mezzo-sopranos and eventually started singing soprano repertoire.

 During the 1980s and 1990s, the role of Norma was performed by such diverse singers as Katia Ricciarelli, Anna Tomowa-Sintow, Marisa Galvany, Dame Gwyneth Jones, and Jane Eaglen.
 Other Normas include Hasmik Papian, Fiorenza Cedolins, Galina Gorchakova, Maria Guleghina, Nelly Miricioiu, June Anderson, Edita Gruberová and Carmela Remigio (who performs more frequently the role of Adalgisa).

 In 2008, Daniela Dessì performed as Norma at Teatro Comunale di Bologna.
 In 2010 (in Dortmund) and 2013 (at the Salzburg Festival) the role was taken by mezzo-soprano Cecilia Bartoli: this version was also recorded with coloratura soprano Sumi Jo as Adalgisa.
 In 2011, Sondra Radvanovsky also added the role to her repertory, one to which she returned in the autumn 2014 at the San Francisco Opera and in the autumn of 2017 at the Metropolitan Opera in New York.
 On 13 April 2013, the Italian bel canto soprano, Mariella Devia, after a career of 40 years and one day after turning 65, successfully made her debut as Norma at the Teatro Comunale di Bologna.Angela Meade has played the role often, including in 2013 and 2017 at the Metropolitan Opera in New York.

+In 2025 Jessica Pratt performed the role for Teatro alla Scala in Milan singing "Casta Diva" in the originally conceived key of G Major for the first time ever in the theatre it was written for.

 Roles

 Summary

 The action takes place in Gaul under the Roman occupation, and is centered on the love triangle between Pollione, the Roman proconsul of Gaul, Norma, his former companion, and the young Adalgisa.
 The background is the uprising of the Gallic people against the Roman occupiers, led by the Druid Oroveso.

 Norma, the high priestess of the Druid temple, who had two children by Pollione, the Roman proconsul of Gaul, breaking her Druid chastity vows, discovers that her lover is now in love with her friend, the young Druid priestess Adalgisa.
 Norma tries to convince Pollione to give up Adalgisa and return to her, but he refuses.
 Norma publicly confesses her fault and is sentenced to death by fire.
-Pollione is moved by Norma’s self-sacrifice and joins her at the stake.
+Pollione is moved by Norma's self-sacrifice and joins her at the stake.